How to cancel a credit card

-In some cases you might have lost your card – or had it stolen or compromised - and you’re worried about it falling into the wrong hands.
-It is important to cancel your card as soon as possible when this happens to avoid fraud.
+In some cases, you might have lost your card – or had it stolen or compromised – and you’re worried about it falling into the wrong hands.
+When this happens, it is important to cancel your card as soon as possible to avoid fraud.

 There are a few simple steps to follow to cancel a credit card when you no longer want or need the credit account:

-Send a follow-up email.
-Once you’ve cancelled the card, send an email to the card provider confirming the account is closed.
+Send a follow-up email: Once you’ve cancelled the card, send an email to the card provider to confirm that the account is closed.
 If there any mistakes with the cancellation you will have this email as evidence

-Check your credit report.
-To confirm your card has been cancelled, check your credit report.
-Don’t do it straightaway though, it can take up to seven weeks to for changes to show up on your credit report
+Check your credit report: To make sure your card has been cancelled, check your credit report.
+Don’t do it straightaway though, as it can take up to seven weeks for changes to show up on your credit report

-Cut up your credit card.
-Carefully disposing of your card reduces the risk of it falling into the wrong hands, and you’re less likely to become a victim of fraud or identity theft
+Cut up your credit card: Carefully disposing of your card reduces the risk of it falling into the wrong hands, and means you’re less likely to become a victim of fraud or identity theft